-EXPERIENCE: Chicago History Museum (Executive Vice President and Chief Historian, 2005–present; Acting President, 2005; Andrew W. Mellon Director for Collections and Research, 1996–2004; Assistant Director for Research and Curatorial Affairs, 1995–96; Director of Curatorial Affairs, 1993–95; Director of Publications, 1986–93; Editor, 1985–86; Associate Editor, 1984–85; and Assistant Editor, 1982–84)
+EXPERIENCE: Chicago History Museum Chief Historian Emeritus, 2019; Executive Vice President and Chief Historian, 2005–19; Acting President, 2005; Andrew W. Mellon Director for Collections and Research, 1996–2004; Assistant Director for Research and Curatorial Affairs, 1995–96; Director of Curatorial Affairs, 1993–95; Director of Publications, 1986–93; Editor, 1985–86; Associate Editor, 1984–85; and Assistant Editor, 1982–84.

-EDUCATION: MA, American Culture from University of Michigan (1975); BA, Anthropology from University of Florida (1973)
+EDUCATION: MA, American Culture, University of Michigan, 1975; BA, Anthropology, University of Florida, 1973.

 Russell was responsible for the day-to-day implementation of the Museum’s mission to creatively explore and showcase Chicago’s history and culture, and for preserving, managing, building, and making accessible to the public, the Museum’s collection of more than 22 million documents and artifacts.

 Russell led the development of numerous museum exhibitions and community history initiatives.
 He championed a variety of digitization projects, including The Great Chicago Fire and the Web of Memory (1996); Wet with Blood: The Investigation of Mary Todd Lincoln’s Cloak (2004); Studs Terkel: Conversations with America (2002); and the online version of The Encyclopedia of Chicago.
 He was the author of Historic Photos of Chicago (2006) and Historic Photos of The Chicago’s World’s Fair (2010), as well as articles on urban planning, Abraham Lincoln, and bio-historical research.